 Literally translated from Welsh as ‘the white lake’ llyn Gwyn has several local legends associated with it.
 One says that it is the entrance to the otherworld realm of the ‘fair folk’ King, Gwyn Ap Nudd, a fearsome Celtic warrior who features in Arthurian mythology.
 Another says that St Patrick passed by while on a pilgrimage from Ireland, turning some of the local villagers into fish and a woman into a ‘white lady’ over a religious quarrel.
 It is also said that the nearby monks of Strata Florida cursed the trout of the lake when their Abbey was destroyed in the reformation.
 As a result the fish would mysteriously croak every time they were caught as an ominous warning, and for a long time no one would eat the fish from the llyn.

-Run today by Rhayader & Elan valley Angling Association, Llyn Gwyn is stocked regularly with rainbows averaging 2lb or so every fortnight.
+Run today by Rhayader & Elan valley Angling Association, Llyn Gwyn is stocked regularly with rainbows averaging 2lb or so every three weeks.
 As well as standard rainbows, blues and even golden trout have been stocked to provide variety.
 Fish in the 5lb to 7lb class are also regularly introduced to spice things up.
 Triploid brownies are stocked annually to supplement the naturals, which have been caught up to 7lb 8oz.

 In the oxygenated, clear and cold hill water the fish turn into fully finned fighting machines within a week or two, providing a true sporting challenge.

 A truly beautiful location, Llyn Gwyn has an air of mystery about it.
 The lake sits in an upland hollow, surrounded by rolling green hills, with banks clothed in sedge, grasses and bracken.
 A picturesque tree covered island completes the scene, as does a grove of ancient pine trees and the antique stone constructed boat house.